-In other exciting news, we are happy to announce that the World championship winners’ prize money has increased for 2022 following the GKA’s new partnership with Qatar Airlines.
+In other exciting news, we are happy to announce that the world championship winners’ prize money has increased for 2022 following the GKA’s new partnership with Qatar Airways.
 An extra €22,000 was added for the world championship winners prize purse, in the Freestyle Twintip, Kite-surf and Hydrofoil disciplines.
-The increase in prize money will take effect at this event ( The Qatar Airways GKA World Championships in Tarifa) and onwards into all the 2022 events.
+The increase in prize money will take effect at this event (The Big Air World Championships in Tarifa) and onwards into all the 2022 events.

 Riders To Keep A Close Eye On For This Event

 As the strong Levante winds are yet to make an appearance, we have had plenty of time to catch up with some of the favourites for this event here in Tarifa.

 Giel Vlugt (NL) – Twintip Big Air

 One rider on everyone’s radar at the moment is the Dutch sender, Giel Vlugt.
 This man recently stormed the big air scene after winning the BAKL Full Power Tarifa Event and landing the first-ever S-Loop.

 Nevertheless, what makes Giel a stand-out rider from the rest is his ability to progress at such an unprecedented rate.
 Giel has only been training big air for two years now, and he is already one of the most impressive riders on tour.
 I was curious to find out what his expectations were for this event.